Mixed Methods Dissertation Methodology: Honest Approach to Hybrid Design Mixed Methods Dissertation Methodology: Honest Approach to Hybrid Design

 Pragmatism is the most coherent philosophical foundation for mixed methods.
 Pragmatism says that the research question is most important.
 Use whatever methods work to answer the question.
 If you need quantitative data to establish the scope of a problem and qualitative data to understand how people experience it, use both.
 This is philosophically consistent, though it's debated whether pragmatism is philosophically sufficient or whether it's simply pragmatic evasion of philosophical coherence.

 Write your methodology chapter addressing this.
 Explain why mixed methods is appropriate for your question.
 Are you looking for breadth and depth?
 Are you using one method to explain the other?
 Are you triangulating to strengthen findings?
-Articulate the philosophical framework underpinning your choice.
+Articulate the philosophical framework supporting your choice.

 Writing the Methodology Chapter for Mixed Methods